Don't Delay! Do Your FAFSA® Today.

 for that parent to provide consent, such as mailing a wet signed consent page?

-Starting 2024-25, a separate signature page will no longer exist.
-There are two alternative
+A separate signature page no longer exist.
+There are two alternative options for contributors

-options for contributors to provide consent who do not want to or refuse to create
+to provide consent who do not want to or refuse to create an FSA ID:

 - The first example would be the student applying using the paper FAFSA® and obtaining wet signatures from all contributors, including the parents, who also affirm their consent.